Muspelheim-Hosting/NourLauncher/README.txt

 ======================================
-VOID EVENT LAUNCHER - README
+NOUR LAUNCHER - README
 ======================================

-Thank you for installing Void Event Launcher!
+Thank you for installing Nour Launcher!

-This launcher allows you to easily join modded Minecraft servers for Void Event Hub events.
+This launcher allows you to easily join modded Minecraft servers for Nour's community.
 All mods, configurations, and updates are handled automatically.

 GETTING STARTED
 --------------------------------------